Tapper Zukie: Biography

 A deal with Virgin Records subsidiary Frontline saw the release of two further albums in 1978 - Peace In The Ghetto and Tapper Roots, while he also continued to release records on his Stars label in Jamaica.
+The album Peace In The Ghetto was notable for its version of Cornell Campbell's tune, "Blessed Are They", a lyrical meditation on themes from The Beatitudes, which Tapper Zukie reworked as a memorial and paean to the anti-Apartheid revolutionary martyr, Steve Biko, killed in a prison cell in 1977 by the racist South African police force.